Web Accessibility Resources

 The ADA guarantees equal opportunity for people with disabilities within employment, transportation, public accommodations, local and state government services and telecommunications.

-Furthermore, Title IV of the Americans with Disabilities Act requires telephone and Internet companies to implement a nationwide system that allows people with hearing and speech impairments to communicate over the telephone.
+Furthermore, Title IV of the Americans with Disabilities Act accessibility guidelines requires telephone and Internet companies to implement a nationwide system that allows people with hearing and speech impairments to communicate over the telephone.
 Closed captioning of federally funded public service announcements is also required under this title, regulated by the Federal Trade Commission.

 World Wide Web Consortium (W3C)

-The World Wide Web Consortium (W3C) is an international team which develops web standards, such as the Web Content Accessibility Guidelines (WCAG) 2.1.
+The World Wide Web Consortium (W3C) is an international team which develops web standards, such as the Web Content Accessibility Guidelines (WCAG) 2.0 and (WCAG) 2.1.
 W3C’s goal is to allow the world wide web to achieve its full potential by creating protocols and guidelines to provide for long-term growth of the web.
 W3C’s involvement includes participation, sharing knowledge and building a global reputation.
 Through its web accessibility initiative, W3C enables human communication and offers opportunities to gain and share knowledge regardless of language, culture, physical, or level of mental ability.

 International Association of Administrative Professionals (IAAP)